 - If adding a topping such as oats, sesame seeds, etc. add them to the top of the bread; with moistened fingers pat them gently into the top of the dough.

-- Turn oven off; place the pan in the center of the oven; leave door open 4 - 6-inches; allow to rise until the dough reaches about 1/2-inch over the top of the pan, measuring from the center.
-Rise based breads rise faster, usually in 25 - 35 minutes, where heavier dough takes up to 45 minutes.
+- Turn oven the off; place the pan in the center of the oven; leave door open 4 - 6-inches; allow the dough to rise until the dough reaches about 1/2-inch over the top of the pan, measuring from the center.
+Rice-based breads rise faster, usually in 25 - 35 minutes, where heavier dough takes up to 45 minutes.
+If the dough cracks on the top, it ready to bake.

 - Once risen, remove from oven and preheat oven to 375°F.

-- Optionally, you may slice the top of the bread with a serrated knife, diagonally, in 2-3 places.
-This sometimes allows steam to escape during baking and while cooling.
+- Optionally, you may slice the top of the bread with a serrated knife, diagonally, in 2 - 3 places.
+This often allows steam to escape during baking.

-- Place loaf pan back in the oven and bake until it reaches 200°F; or about 37-40 minutes.
-Rice breads bake faster.
-Heavier breads need as long as 1 hour or more.
+- Place loaf pan back in the oven and bake 37-40 minutes.
+(If you bake by temperature, bake until it reaches 200°F.) Rice breads bake faster and heavier breads need as long as 1 hour or more.

 - Immediately remove bread from pan and place on cooling rack.